deercreeklabs/lancaster/README.md

 Map keys are always strings.

 #### Return Value
-The new Lancaster map schema.
+The new Lancaster map schema

 #### Examples
 ```clojure